Rotary Kiln Testing in the Innovation Center

 Material Sample During Rotary Kiln Testing

-Sample of material pulled from the rotary kiln during testing
+Sample of material pulled from a test rotary kiln during process development trials

 Process Confirmation